hms-11/CoopCommandESP32/README.md

 All files are included in this git-repository to get CoopCommand up and running.
 To get started, use the Gerber files and BOM to get the PCB's coming.
 The pic n place files can be used if your board house supports assembly.
 These boards were designed to use JLCPCB's assembly service.

 Once you have the board in hand and assembled, program can be easily loaded in using the Arduino IDE (or your preffered IDE) and a USB cable.
+First, download all files using the "Download Zip" button.
+Extract all files in the CoopCommand folder into a folder all together.
+If you open the .ino file using Arduino IDE all other files will be loaded at same time.
+Select your board (ESP32 Dev Module), select your Com Port and upload!

 Once the board is programmed, see the BlynkInfo file for setting up your app.